 As you can see from the photos below, the Social Flash MOBILE offering acts like a portable photo booth and can capture real-life experiences in the field.
 The Social Flash Media app can use the same promotional campaigns that are on the Kiosk and can switch between campaigns through a simple swipe across the screen.
 Fans receive their photos immediately after they are taken and sent from the iPad.

-The Round Rock Express dramatically increased their social presence and awareness using Social Flash Media’s KIOSK and MOBILE products.
+The Round Rock Express dramatically increased their social presence and awareness using Social Flash Media’s SURGE Kiosk and MOBILE products.
 Their happy fans became brand ambassadors for the team.
 The sharing of their experiences over their personal social networks provided tremendous leverage across a very broad front.

 The Social Media Marketing strategy Round Rock Express implemented worked extremely well.
 The overall engagement level in an execution like this tends to be much higher than paid advertising at a fraction of the amount of money.
 Influencer Marketing was one key success factor here.
 Round Rock Express fans shared their KIOSK and MOBILE photos on Facebook and Twitter and their social endorsement was extremely well received by their network.
 Members of a personal social network form a circle of trust.
 Consumers are increasingly relying on their circle of trusted friends for recommendations and relying less on company advertising.
 The second success factor was the scale that was achieved.
 By leveraging the thousands of personal social networks of each of their engaged fans with each network having hundreds of members, the Round Rock Express was able to generate more than 58,000 brand engagements.
 This level of awareness and engagements should drive lots of new business to their games ahead.